mdconaway/fastapi-cruddy-framework/README.md

 Improvements that will be made in the near future:
 1. Conditional table joins for relationships to...
-2. Make resources searchable with joined relationships via dot notation!
+2. Make resources searchable with joined relationships via dot notation in the `where` object!
 3. Maybe throw an error if a bad search field is sent?
 (Will help UI devs)

 Clients can build an arbitrarily deep query with a JSON dictionary, sent via a query parameter in a JSON object that generally contains all possible filter operators along with "and," "or," and "not" conditions.